chenweikai/3PSDF/data_generation/README.md

 `input.obj`: file name of the input mesh for computing its corresponding 3PSDF field and training data.

 `output.sdf`: file name of the output `.sdf` file.
-It should be provided no matter whether you would like to generate it or not.
-If you choose not to generate it (flag_writeSDF set as 0), the specified `output.sdf` will not be generated.
+It should be provided at all cases.
+If you choose not to generate it, please set `flag_writeSDF` as 0.

 `output_recon.obj`: file name of the output obj mesh that is reconstructed from the generated 3PSDF field.
-It should be provided no matter whether you would like to generate it or not.
-If you choose not to generate it (flag_recon_3PSDF set as 0), the specified `output_recon.obj` will not be generated.
+It should be provided at all cases.
+If you choose not to generate it, please set `flag_recon_3PSDF` as 0.

 `output_sample_points.ply`: file name of the output point cloud that is the sampling points of training data.
-It should be provided no matter whether you would like to generate it or not.
-If you choose not to generate it (flag_writePLY set as 0), the specified `output_sample_points.ply` will not be generated.
+It should be provided at all cases.
+If you choose not to generate it, please set `flag_writePLY` as 0.

 `octree_depth`: the depth of the octree that is used to generate sampling points.
 The larger the depth, the more accurate is the 3PSDF reconstruction.